-Similarly, a polynomial term involving more than three variables can be reduced to a sum of quadratic ones by sequentially reducing the degree of the terms by one.
+Similarly, a polynomial term involving more than three variables can be reduced to a sum of quadratic polynomials by sequentially decreasing the degree of the terms by one.

 Corollary 5.
-Every function with any number of variables can be computed by a quantum annealing program (on D-Wave).
+A quantum annealing program (on D-Wave) can compute every function with any number of variables.

 Proof.
-By Theorem 6 and the Reduction by Substitution method, a QUBO objective function can be obtained which is computable on D-Wave. \Box
+By Theorem 6 and the Reduction by Substitution Method, a QUBO objective function can be obtained, which is computable on D-Wave. \Box

 Corollary 6.
-Every function $PARITY_n$ is computable by a quantum annealing program (on D-Wave).
+A quantum annealing program computes every function $PARITY_n$ (on D-Wave).

-Example 10.
+Example 12.
 For n = 4 we have